 Enterprise Security Features:

-MintMCP's security architecture provides enterprise-grade protection through multiple layers:
+MintMCP's security architecture provides enterprise protection through multiple layers:

-- Authentication and identity management with SSO integration
+- Authentication and identity management with SSO, SCIM-driven RBAC, and IdP groups

 Deployment Infrastructure:

-Unlike platforms requiring extensive Kubernetes expertise, MintMCP's quickstart enables deployment in minutes:
+Unlike platforms requiring extensive Kubernetes expertise, MintMCP's quickstart supports a faster managed deployment path:

 - Centralized credential management for API keys and tokens